-We want to make sure that we comply with the new legal obligations imposed by the federal government’s Personal Information Protection and Electronic Documents Act (“PIPEDA“) regarding the collection, use and disclosure of personal information in commercial activities.
+At Manitoba Cardiac Institute (Reh-Fit) Inc. (the “Reh-Fit Centre”) (which terms includes all of our officers, directors, agents, representatives, trustees, contractors, employees, licensors, licensees, partners, and our charity, the Manitoba Cardiac Institute (Reh-Fit) Foundation Inc.), we want to make sure that we comply with the legal obligations imposed by the applicable legislation regarding the collection, use and disclosure of personal information in commercial activities.

 SCOPE AND APPLICATION

 - ”Personal information” means any information that can be used to identify, distinguish or contact a specific individual.
 It can include facts about, or related to, an individual, as well as an individual’s opinions or beliefs.
 However, it does not include:

 - an individual's name, address and telephone number that appears in a telephone directory that is available to the public, where the individual can refuse to have their personal information appear in such a directory;

 - other information about an individual that is publicly available or that is specified by regulation pursuant to PIPEDA; or

 - Non-personal information (as defined in Section 3.2 below)